Morgan Cigar Co.

 “In 1907 William T. Morgan erected this three story cigar factory and soon his Juan De Fuca label attained wide acceptance throughout the country.
 By 1910, the company had to move to larger quarters to accommodate 1,000 workers.
 After Morgan vacated this building, it was occupied by six other cigar factories.
 In 1991, Advanced Promotional Concepts, Inc., purchased the building and restored it to its original state.”

-Other cigar manufacturers that reportedly occupied this building either totally or partially were the Exchange Cigar Co.
+Wallace Reyes, PhD in his book Cigar City Architecture and Legacy states that other cigar manufacturers that reportedly occupied this building either totally or partially were the Exchange Cigar Co.
 (1911-1912), Francisco Bolaño & Co.
 (1914), M. Bustillo & Co.
-(1916-1918), Louis Golovine & Co.
+(1916-1918), Marsicano Cigar Co.
+(1920-1921), Louis Golovine & Co.
 (1924-1925) and Alvarez & Rogers (1936).
 The Burgert Bros. collection pictures below, made available courtesy of the Hillsborough County Public Library System, include a 1921 picture when occupied by Marsicano Cigar Co.
 (1920-1921) and a 1932 picture when occupied by the Colonial Cabinet Co.